-As Baltimore personal injury lawyers, the professionals at the law offices of Lebowitz & Mzhen, LLC, know that many traffic “accidents” do not necessarily result simply due to bad luck or unfortunate timing.
+As Baltimore personal injury lawyers, the professionals at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, know that many traffic “accidents” do not necessarily result simply due to bad luck or unfortunate timing.
 In general, those supposed “honest” mistakes that occur quite often on Maryland highways and byways can often be the cause of some of the most tragic, yet preventable, roadway accidents.

 Except for cases in which the overtly deliberate actions of one driver leads to a traffic wreck -- incidents involving “road rage” come immediately to mind -- the more frequent cause of serious crashes can be attributed to some kind of distraction on the driver’s part.
 Even when it comes to professional truck drivers, the use of smart phones and other electronic devices can present a serious threat to the motoring public.
 These days, there is a significant portion of drivers -- individuals of all ages -- who fall into the category, at one time or another, of distracted drivers.